 Why doesn’t the U.S. send a female gymnast to the Youth Olympic Games?

 It’s not a competitive meet at all.
 Because the YOGs are usually held at the same time as U.S. nationals, the reasoning is basically that the gymnast would face more competition at nationals than she would at YOGs, making the YOGs pretty pointless when the whole reason for justifying international meets is to give athletes competitive experience.
 In 2014, the best U.S. gymnast was Bailie Key, who ended up being injured that summer, but had she been healthy, she would’ve been the top choice for YOGs.
-Having earned a 58.25 at Jesolo and a 59.25 at Pac Rims earlier in the year, and the top all-arounder at YOGs was Seda Tutkhalyan with a 54.9.
-Bailie would’ve come in points ahead of everyone else and could’ve probably swept the competition easily, but at nationals, she would’ve faced about eight gymnasts who had the potential to surpass Tutkhalyan’s 54.9.
+Having earned a 58.25 at Jesolo and a 59.25 at Pac Rims earlier in the year, Bailie would’ve come in multiple points ahead of everyone else and could’ve probably swept the competition easily, but at nationals, she would’ve faced about eight gymnasts who had the potential to surpass Tutkhalyan’s 54.9, the highest score at YOGs.
 So yeah, if the point of competition is competitive experience, you want to be getting that experience at meets that have some aspect of a challenge, and YOGs haven’t really offered that in their history at this point, mostly because they’re only open to gymnasts born in one specific year.
 If they open up the competition to a wider age range and add a team competition (even for small three-person teams like at EYOFs) it would be much more appealing to USA Gymnastics, which is why they send kids to Gymnix, Jesolo, and Junior Japan but don’t really bother with YOGs.

 Do you know anything about the scoring system for levels in Great Britain?